rust-br/rust-book-pt-br/second-edition/src/ch08-01-vectors.md

 element past the end of the vector to be a fatal error that should crash the program.

-Quando você executa isso, você encontrará que com o primeiro método `[]`, Rust irá causar um `panic!` quando um elemento inexistente é referenciado.
-Este método seria preferível se você quiser que seu programa considere uma tentativa de acessar um elemento, passado o fim do vetor, para ser um erro fatal que, deve travar o programa.
+Quando você executar isso, você verá que com o primeiro método `[]`, Rust irá causar um `panic!` quando um elemento inexistente é referenciado.
+Este método seria preferível se você quiser que seu programa considere uma tentativa de acessar um elemento, passado o fim do vetor, para ser um erro fatal que deve finalizar o programa.

 When the `get` method is passed an index that is outside the array, it will